dementich/JavaConsole/README.md

 # JavaConsole

-This repository is just a hint how to create a tiny Java project in Windows console without any IDE.
+This repository is just a hint how to create a tiny Java project in Windows or Linux console without any IDE.